Rainbow Brite: Third Generation: Toy Play

 The third Rainbow Brite generation (2003–2005) was also the 20th Anniversary Release.
 The master toy licensee was Toy Play, a defunct subsidiary of The Betesh Group.
 The parent company is still in business.
 Nick Jr. was the television network that advertised the line.
-Hot Topic was the lead merchandiser with a unique Rainbow Brite doll not manufactured by Toy Play and many items of women's clothing, accessories and stationary.
+Hot Topic was the lead merchandiser with a unique Rainbow Brite doll not manufactured by Toy Play and many items of women's clothing, accessories and stationery.

-Without being an exact copy of the originals, this generation returned to the look and feel of the Mattel line even if the product line was much narrower than the first generation.
-Toy Play followed the first generation's character roll out, producing Rainbow Brite, Red Butler, Canary Yellow and Patty O'Green characters but no more Color Kids followed.
+Without being an exact copy of the originals, this generation returned to the look and feel of the Mattel line.
+Toy Play followed the first generation's character roll out, producing Rainbow Brite, Red Butler, Canary Yellow, and Patty O'Green characters, but no more Color Kids followed.
 Starlite, Puppy Brite and the Sprites were also represented in various merchandise.

-Characters were produced in different sizes, from three to twenty-eight inches tall across the line which went from PVC plastic figurines to plush dolls.
-Toy Play produced both retro-style plush dolls with wiring in their limbs to make them poseable along with plastic dolls wearing soft clothing and having articulated arms and legs.
-Some dolls were sold with a Region 1 DVD in English featuring a single episode of the original cartoon.
-Some Toy Play products were sold in Canada with English-French packaging.
-Toy Play's 18 inch talking Rainbow Brite doll notoriously omitted the color green when 'speaking' all of the colors of the rainbow.
-Toy Play indicated that the missing color would be added for future production runs, but this never happened because the line died out before a corrected version appeared.

 Toy Play was the first (and so far only) merchandiser to produce a Color Castle playset, the Light Up Musical Castle, which included small articulated figurines of Rainbow Brite, Red Butler, Twink and Puppy Brite.
 The playset's box showed pictures of forthcoming product (a Rainbow Brite and Friends Sprites' village playset, an in-scale Starlite with brushable mane, as well as figurine 2-packs to include Rainbow Brite and Twink, Red Butler and Romeo, Patty O'Green and Lucky, Canary Yellow and Spark, and Murky Dismal and Lurky) though these were never produced.
 There was also a wide range of other merchandise, mostly clothing, that was available during Gen 3.